The Messages page shows you recent messages you've sent or scheduled, and links you to Sent Messages.and

-The Platforms & Options link expands to show you options to send notifications to specific platforms, and customize the presentation and features of those notifications.
-These features are explained by hovering over the question mark next to each option.
+This section shows you options to send notifications to specific platforms, and customize the presentation and features of those notifications.
+Tips for each option will appear on the right when hovering over each option on the left.

 Send to iOS Subscribers?